kudobuilder/kudo/keps/0008-operator-testing.md

 	ManifestsDirs     []string `json:"manifestsDirs"`
 	// Directories containing test cases to run.
 	TestDirs          []string
+	// Kubectl specifies a list of kubectl commands to run prior to running the tests.
+	Kubectl []string `json:"kubectl"`
-	// Whether or not to start a local etcd and kubernetes API server for the tests (cannot be set with StartKIND StartControlPlane bool
+	// Whether or not to start a local etcd and kubernetes API server for the tests (cannot be set with StartKIND) StartControlPlane bool
 	// Whether or not to start a local kind cluster for the tests (cannot be set with StartControlPlane).
 	StartKIND bool `json:"startKIND"`